magento/devdocs/src/guides/v2.3/config-guide/cli/config-cli-subcommands-index.md

 -  `Catalog Price` can be paralleled by website and customer groups.
 -  `Catalog Permissions` can be paralleled by customer groups.

-If you want to use parallelization, you must set one of the available modes of dimensions for the product price indexer:
+To use parallelization, set one of the available dimensions modes for the product price indexer:

 -  `none` (default)
 -  `website`